mazeyqian/mazey/README.md

 [l-image]: https://img.shields.io/npm/l/mazey
 [l-url]: https://github.com/mazeyqian/mazey

 Mazey's functional library for daily front-end work.
-There are already many excellent libraries for front-end development, but it's general to create a file named `utils.js` or `common.js` to supply common functions in projects.
+There are already many excellent libraries for front-end development, but creating a file named `utils.js` or `common.js` is generally used to supply common functions in projects.
 It's boring to copy similar functions among projects again and again.
-In order to save time, I will consistently update the library during my front-end career.
+To save time, I will consistently update the library during my front-end worklife.

 ## Install